 an ALK rearrangement, as assessed using the FDA approved Vysis ALK Break Apart FISH

 Probe Kit (Abbott Molecular Inc.) test and scoring algorithm (including positivity

 criteria).
-If documentation of ALK rearrangement as described above is not locally
+If documentation of ALK rearrangement as described above was not locally

-available, a test to confirm ALK rearrangement must be performed by a Novartis
+available, a test to confirm ALK rearrangement was to be performed by a Novartis

 designated central laboratory.
-Patients must wait for the central laboratory result of
+Patients had to wait for the central laboratory result

 - At least one extracranial measurable lesion as defined by RECIST 1.1.
 A previously